ArneCL/BlogPosts/nftables-basic-rules-save-established.md

     nft add rule inet global input drop

-Let's insert an ESTABLISHED rule before the drop rule, or right at the top in our case, that allows our outcoming packets -- when we request a webpage for example -- to receive packets from the external server:
+Let's insert an ESTABLISHED rule before the drop rule, or right at the top in our case, that allows our incoming packets -- when we request a webpage for example -- to receive packets from the external server:

     nft insert rule inet global input ct state established accept

-(You may want to add ``related`` to the states to accept if you're using FTP etc)
+(You may want to add the ``related`` state to accept if you're using FTP etc)

 Finally let's insert some standard rules for allowing http etc. We'll use the positional handle indicators -- position 8 in my case -- for the insertion place via using ``nft list table inet global -a``.